julai215/itf_manual_testing_final_project_example_and_portofolio/README.md

 ### Final project for ITF Manual Testing Course

+The final project consisted of choosing a module from an application and start the testing process based on business specifications, from Test Planning until Test Completion.

-The test plan, test cases, bugs, test results for the final project can be found here: [Final project](https://github.com/julai215/itf_final_project_example_and_portofolio/tree/main/Files/Final%20Project)
+The test plan, test cases, bugs, test results for the final project can be found here: [Final project](https://github.com/julai215/itf_final_project_example_and_portofolio/tree/main/Final%20Project)

 ### Student registration form - functional testing